 11. Setup an Accounting System

 Whether you choose to use an Accountant or manage your business finances on your own, it’s important to have a system.
-Whether that’s tracking your expenses through a spreadsheet template or through a more comprehensive financial services team that can handle your books and taxes for you such as Xendoo.
+Whether that’s tracking your expenses through a spreadsheet template or through a more comprehensive financial services team that can handle your books and taxes for you such as Novo.
 The key here is to track your income and expenses.
 At any given time you should know your business’s financial situation.

 12. Speak to an Insurance Company